Paulo Alves (footballer, born 1969): Coaching career

 Alves took up coaching immediately after retiring, precisely with the Barcelos club.
 In 2008 he joined another team he played for, Leiria, also in the Segunda Liga.

 Due to poor results in the 2008–09 season, Alves was sacked by União de Leiria, but stayed in that league by moving to F.C.
 Vizela.
 In the following summer he rejoined former Sporting teammate Oceano's coaching staff at the Portugal under-21 side, while also being charged with the under-20s; after a handful of games he resigned and returned to Gil Vicente, winning the 2011 second-division championship with the subsequent promotion.

 After three years, which also brought a runner-up place in the Taça da Liga, Alves replaced former national teammate Abel Xavier at the helm of S.C.
 Olhanense early into the 2013–14 campaign, being dismissed after less than three months in charge and with only one point won in six league matches.

 Alves returned to management in December 2014, taking the helm at S.C.
 Beira-Mar, 14th in the second tier.
 The team suffered with serious financial problems over the season, and were sent to the Aveiro Football Association's second division as a punishment.

 On 3 December 2015, Alves was appointed at F.C.
 Penafiel until the end of the division two season, having been working in Iran for F.C.
 Nassaji Mazandaran.
 He remained in the job until being hired by C.F.
 União for 2017–18, being relieved of his duties on 2 October with the side placed 12th.
 He returned to Gil Vicente halfway through the campaign, and left on 23 February 2018 by mutual agreement having not won any of his seven fixtures.

 After a few months back in the Middle East with Ohod Club of Saudi Arabia, Alves returned to the Portuguese second tier in June 2019, at Varzim SC.
 He was dismissed on 18 October 2020, after three consecutive defeats in a five-game winless run.

 On 8 June 2022, Alves was hired by newly relegated Moreirense FC.
 He helped the club through their League Cup group, at the expense of national leaders S.L.
 Benfica on goals scored.
 He also won the second tier, confirming it with a 4–2 away victory over second-placed C.F.
 Estrela da Amadora.
 After achieving this, he left the Parque de Jogos Comendador Joaquim de Almeida Freitas.

 On 22 December 2023, Alves was appointed as manager of Primera Federación club CD Lugo.
-He was sacked less than two months later.
+He was sacked less than two months later, continuing his career at C.D.
+Mafra (Portuguese second division) and Al Batin FC (Saudi First Division League).